krjordan/WhipDash/docs/CI-CD-SETUP.md

    - Ensure build completes successfully

 4. **Security audit failures**

    - Run `npm audit fix`
    - Update vulnerable dependencies
    - Consider using `npm audit --audit-level=moderate`

+5. **Lighthouse CI failing**
+   - Check if the application starts correctly with `npm start`
+   - Verify the server is accessible on port 3000
+   - Review Lighthouse CI logs for specific performance issues

 ### Getting Help

 - Check the Actions tab in your GitHub repository for detailed logs
 - Review the workflow files for configuration details
 - Check Vercel dashboard for deployment issues
+- For Lighthouse issues, check the temporary public storage links in the action output